 The Texas Prompt Payment Act

-If you are entitled to money from an insurance claim, then you should expect to receive the money that you won as soon as possible.
-In order to remove the possibility of tardy payments or underpayments that do not reflect the full amount that you deserve, the state of Texas has created the Prompt Payment Act of 2003, which is now written into the Texas Insurance Code.
+To remove the possibility of late payments or underpayments that do not reflect the full amount that you deserve, the state of Texas has created the Prompt Payment Act of 2003, which is now written into the Texas Insurance Code.
 This code mandates that all insurers must be diligent to pay out claims within 60 days of receiving all requested items, forms, and statements.
-Insurers who fail in this responsibility may have to pay your insurance attorney's fees or may have to also cover the value of the claim and pay set penalties.
+Insurers who fail in this responsibility may have to pay your insurance attorney's fees or may also have to cover the value of the claim and pay set penalties.

-Penalties for Late Payments
+Penalties for Underpayment & Late Payments

+If you are the victim of a late insurance penalty or an underpayment, you may be entitled to additional payments.
+For example, those who underpay within 45 days of the claim payment deadline or those who pay up to 45 days after a payment deadline are susceptible to a $100,000 fine or 50% of the difference between the billed and contracted rate of the payment.
+Those who do not correct the mistake until 46 to 91 days later may need to pay up to $200,000 or 100% of the difference.
+Those who do not make a correct payment until 91 to 270 days of the deadline of the payment can result in a $200,000 fine or 100% of the difference between the billed and contracted rate.
+In addition to this, the insurance company is required to pay 18% interest on the amount that was delayed from the date that the payment was due.
 This can add up, and you may be able to receive a significant amount of extra finances as a result.
-Your claims should be paid within 45 days if it was submitted in anon-electronic format, and 30 days if it was submitted in an electronic format.
+Your claims should be paid within 45 days if it was submitted in a non-electronic format and 30 days if it was submitted in an electronic format.
 Insurers who want to audit a claim are still required to pay it in full while the audit takes place.
 There are rare circumstances when an insurer can obtain an extension of deadlines, but these cases are not common.

 If your case has been delayed in any way, our attorneys can help you take a stand.